denten-books/plain-text/main.md

 world there can be no distinction between works and texts.
 Unlike millions of reproduced Vermeers (which no doubt occupy this world in the form of postcards, posters, and photographs), text is text.
 It lies before us in glorious flatness, as thick as a sheet of paper.
-Paint layers.
-Reading for depth vs. reading for surface.
-But what is depth.
-It is the depth of discourse, which attaches to the text in the process of interpretation.

 Text as I have already began to define it Chapter One, is a digital mode of representation, defined, at least in part, by a relative lack of "stickiness"